-Today there are over 100 different kinds of lenses available including colours, bifocals, extended wear, oxygen-permeable, and firm or flexible types.
+Today there are over 100 different kind of lenses available including colors, bifocals, extended-wear, oxygen-permeable, and firm or flexible types.

-All our contact lens patients receive 20% off all non-prescription sunglasses and 10% off their prescription eyeglasses when a year's supply of contacts is purchased.
+All our contact lens patients receive 20% off all non-prescription sunglasses and 10% off their prescription eyeglasses when a year supply of contacts is purchased.

 Contact lenses need to be fitted properly by your doctor to prevent problems with your vision or your ocular health.
 Ask your doctor about contact lenses as an option for you.

 Our office has a complete on-site edging lab, allowing us to execute the edging required for a large number of plastic lenses.
 We carry in stock a large variety of single vision lenses with scratch resistant and reflection free lenses.
 This allows us to fill most simple eyeglass prescriptions within one hour.

 The edging lab is made up of three pieces of exacting electronic equipment.
 Each lens is checked throughout the process for quality control.
 The edging process begins with a form tracer that will trace the shape and size of your frame which will ensure that your lens is well positioned inside your frame.
 The edger then cuts the lens to specification and after a final inspection the lens is fitted into your frame.

 We stand behind the quality of the products we offer.
 In our experience, by offering high end quality products and materials, our patients have been able to enjoy longer lasting frames and encounter much fewer problems.

 We do follow up appointments for the TLC laser center.
 You would have the surgery done in Halifax and they would see you there again the next day.
 The rest of the follow up exams would be done in our office.
 Visit TLC laser center